Stockton, Alabama

 Stockton is an unincorporated community in Baldwin County, Alabama, United States.
 It is the nearest community to Bottle Creek Indian Mounds, a National Historic Landmark.

 The community is part of the Daphne-Fairhope-Foley metropolitan area.

-A slasher film, Friday the 13th Part VII: The New Blood, was made in and around the Stockton area.

 Demographics

 The most recent estimates of the population of the community, puts the population somewhere near 2,046 individuals.
 These estimates also list the following races and ethnicities: